ftravers/missing-links/om-next-client-server-tutorial.md

 # Overview<a id="sec-1" name="sec-1"></a>

-This tutorial will try to explain how to make the simplest client/server app using om-next and a simple backend respectively.
+This tutorial will try to explain how to make the simplest client/server app using om-next and a simple backend.

 We'll start the tutorial with building a simple login page.
 The user is prompted for a username and a password, and when they supply the